Atomic Blonde: Production

+Development

 An adaptation of the graphic novel The Coldest City was announced in May 2015.
 Described by Variety as a "Passion Project" for Theron, she first came across the story five years prior, when her production company Denver and Delilah Productions was sent the then-unpublished graphic novel.
 Theron's interest in the first John Wick movie inspired her to get David Leitch, one of the directors, to helm the project.
 Leitch eventually left John Wick: Chapter 2 to direct the film.
 According to Theron, the success of Mad Max: Fury Road helped guide the development of Atomic Blonde.
 The film features a bisexual subplot that was not in the original book.
 This came from writer Kurt Johnstad, who suggested it after Theron was "thinking about how do you make this different from other spy movies".
 Leitch has insisted that the scenes are not there to be "provocative", but "more about if you are a spy you will do whatever it takes to get information" and how the main character "find[s] her intimacies and her friendships in small doses".

 Theron's casting as the lead was announced in May 2015, while James McAvoy was announced that October.
 In November, John Goodman was reported as also being in talks to join the film.
 It was originally hoped that David Bowie would play a part in the film, although he turned down the offer shortly before his death.
 To prepare for the role, Theron worked with eight personal trainers, who "basically made [her] puke every single day".
 During the process, Theron cracked her teeth from clenching her jaw and had to get them fixed in surgery.
 She also bruised a rib during her training.
 As Theron's training for the movie overlapped with Keanu Reeves' training for John Wick: Chapter 2, the two developed a competitive relationship, which included sparring together.

+Filming

 Principal photography on the film began on November 22, 2015, in Budapest, and later moved to Berlin.

-Soundtrack
+The stairwell scene was almost 10 minutes of long take.

+Music

 From the start, Leitch felt that using the right songs for the project was crucial.
 Part of this was attempting to answer the question "How do you reinvent this stuffy Cold War spy movie?"
 The soundtrack uses a combination of 1980s songs as well as covers of them.
 The latter were used to add "a contemporized feeling of the '80s".
 The movie's producers were initially worried that they would not be able to get the rights to all the songs that Leitch wanted to use, but Leitch himself estimated that around 75% of his picks made it into the final product.
 Though the Berlin Wall fell in 1989, the concentration of iconic songs was from the first half of the 1980s, with the exception of George Michael's 1988 chart-topping "Father Figure", which itself was Leitch's second choice after the 1986 release "Take My Breath Away" by Berlin.